Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Related Work

 \section{Related Work}

-With the prevalence of autonomous driving, a surge of research efforts have been spent on semantic scene understanding.
-In this work, we focus on the task of semantic segmentation using LiDAR scans~\cite{behley2019semantickitti,caesar2020nuscenes}.
-Generally, most of existing studies on LiDAR semantic segmentation can be categorized into four groups according to the different feature representations, including point, range map, voxel and hybrid.
+With the prevalence of autonomous driving, a surge of research efforts have been spent on semantic scene understanding~\cite{behley2019semantickitti,pan2020semanticposs,hu2022sensaturban}.
+In this work, we focus on the task of semantic segmentation using LiDAR scans~\cite{behley2019semantickitti,pan2020semanticposs}.
+Generally, most of existing studies on LiDAR semantic segmentation can be categorized into four groups according to the different feature representations, including point, projection-based image, voxel and hybird.

-Point-based methods directly extract features from the raw output of LiDAR sensor, which are able to preserve the 3D spatial structure information.
+Point-based methods directly extract features from the raw point cloud data, which are able to preserve the 3D spatial structure information.
 Due to irregularity of point cloud data, it is challenging to design the efficient neural network layer for it.
 Qi \textit{et al.}~\cite{qi2017pointnet} extract the deep features on point cloud by the shared Multi-Layer Perceptrons (MLP) for classification and segmentation.
 The subsequent series of works~\cite{qi2017pointnet++,thomas2019kpconv} try to address the limitation in extracting local features, which obtain the encouraging results on the indoor semantic segmentation.
 The main showstopper for these approaches is their high computational cost and memory consumption, which hinders them from the large-scale outdoor driving scenarios.
 One remedy is to reduce their time complexity and information loss by randomly sampling and local feature aggregation~\cite{hu2020randla}.
 Despite of its efficiency on the large scenes, there is noticeable performance drop due to sub-sampling.

-Voxel representation is able to make use of the 3D convolution neural network that can effectively solve the irregularity problem.
-The regular 3D dense convolutions for semantic segmentation~\cite{maturana2015voxnet, riegler2017octnet} requires the huge memory and heavy computational power for the fine resolution, which limit their capability of processing the large scale outdoor LiDAR scans.
-To this end, the sparse convolution~\cite{graham20183d, cheng20212} is employed to reduce the computational cost.
-Zhu \textit{et al.}~\cite{zhu2021cylindrical} propose a voxel division method with asymmetric convolution based on LiDAR point cloud distribution.
+Voxel representation is able to make use of the 3D convolution neural network that can effectively solve the irregularity problem of point cloud.
+The regular 3D dense convolution for semantic segmentation requires the huge memory and heavy computational power for the fine resolution, which limit their capability of processing the large scale outdoor LiDAR scans.
+To this end, the sparse convolution~\cite{graham20183d, yan2021sparse} is employed to reduce the computational cost.
+Zhu \textit{et al.}~\cite{zhu2021cylindrical} propose a cylindrical voxel division method with asymmetric convolution based on LiDAR point cloud distribution.